 C. The board may consider the case on the papers filed with it or, in its discretion, may also hear oral argument.
-The board shall issue its decision affirming the designee's dismissal, ordering further investigation, or setting a hearing as soon as feasible following its consideration of the appeal but in any event no later than its next or the following regular meeting.
-The board may approve and incorporate in its decision all or any part of the designee's dismissal decision.
+The board shall issue its decision affirming the director's dismissal, ordering further investigation, or setting a hearing as soon as feasible following its consideration of the appeal but in any event no later than its next or the following regular meeting.
+The board may approve and incorporate in its decision all or any part of the director's dismissal decision.

-Section 7 - Notice of Hearing: If the board's designee, following investigation and the filing of an answer, believes that there is sufficient evidence that the respondent has committed a prohibited practice to warrant a hearing, the designee shall designate a separate hearing examiner, set a hearing, and serve a notice of the hearing upon all parties.
-The designee shall dismiss the complaint or set a hearing within 30 days of filing of the complaint.
+3.14 NOTICE OF HEARING: If the director, following investigation and the filing of an answer, believes that there is sufficient evidence that the respondent has committed a prohibited practice to warrant a hearing, the director shall designate a hearing examiner, set a hearing, and serve a notice of the hearing upon all parties.
+The director shall dismiss the complaint or set a hearing within 30 days of filing of the complaint.
 A hearing shall be scheduled within 45 days of the filing of the complaint.